LaurensHolthof/LaurensHolthof/README.md

 # 💫 About Me:
-I'm an 18y/o developer studying Computer Science at the Catholic University of Leuven. <br>I would like to get into network engineering or network security, and if that doesn't work software/ web development.<br>Hit me up if you need free .be domains ;)
+I'm an 18y/o developer studying Computer Science at the Catholic University of Leuven.
+I would like to get into network engineering or network security, and if that doesn't work software/ web development.<br> I like php, shoot me.
+Hit me up if you need free .be domains or hosting ;)

 # 💻 Tech Stack: